PX4/PX4-user_guide/en/flight_controller/beaglebone_blue.md

 #### SBUS Signal Converter

 SBUS signal from receiver (e.g., FrSky X8R) is an inverted signal.
-UARTs on BeagleBone Blue only work with non-inverted 3.3V level signal.
-The following circuit is an example of signal converter which converts inverted input signal to non-inverted 3.3V level output signal.
-The resistor values
-shown in the diagram reflect resistors that the author had on hand back then, and you can choose values as you see fit.
+UARTs on BeagleBone Blue only can work with non-inverted 3.3V level signal.
+The following circuit is an example of signal converter which converts the inverted input signal to a non-inverted 3.3V level output signal.
+The resistor values shown in the diagram reflect resistors that the author had on hand back then, and you can choose resistor values as you see fit.

 ![](../../assets/hardware/sbus_signal_converter.jpg)